-As you see above, this textbook explains how to use Git via SourceTree (a GUI client) as well as via the Git CLI.
-If you are new to Git, we recommend you learn both the GUI method and the CLI method -- The GUI method will help you visualize the result better while the CLI method is more universal (i.e., you will not be tied to any GUI) and more flexible/powerful.

-If you are new to Git, we caution you against using Git or GitHub features that come with the IDE as it is better to learn Git independent of any other tool.
-Similarly, using clients provided by GitHub (e.g., GitHub Desktop GUI client) will make it harder for you to separate Git features from GitHub features.
+1 \$ 1s -a 2git can also use the git status command to check the status of the newly-created repo.
+It should respond with something like the wing: 1 git status ≁ 1 # On branch master 2 # 3 # Initial commit 4 # 5 nothing to commit (create/copy files and use "git add" to track) ree you see above, this textbook explains how to use Git via SourceTree (a GUI client) as well as via the Git CLI.
+If you are new to Git, commend you learn both the GUI method and the CLI method The GUI method will help you visualize the result better while t I method is more universal (i.e., you will not be tied to any GUI) and more flexible/powerful. you are new to Git, we caution you against using Git or GitHub features that come with the IDE as it is better to learn inc Jependent of any other tool.
+Similarly, using clients provided by GitHub (e.g., GitHub Desktop GUI client) will make it harder for you parate Git features from GitHub features.